 While Chase Ultimate Rewards lets you transfer points to immediate family living at the same address, Capital One doesn’t have a “same household” restriction.
 You can share miles with any person with a Venture Card, Venture One, Spark Miles, or Spark Miles Select.

 Note that these cards are all some of the best Capital One credit cards for travel.

 Once you’re inside your Capital One online account, the first step is clicking your rewards miles balance.
 This leads you to a menu listing the different ways to redeem Capital One miles.

 Share Your Rewards

-The next step is choosing the “Share Your Rewards” button.
+The next step is choosing the “Move Rewards” button.
 You will have the option of either transferring miles to another eligible Capital One credit card in your name.
-The second option to share miles with another person’s Capital One account.
+The second option is to share miles with another person’s Capital One account.